opendaylight/docs/docs/getting-started-guide/security_considerations.rst

 ===============================

 AAA stands for Authentication, Authorization, and Accounting.
 All three of can help improve the security posture of and OpenDaylight deployment.
-In this release, only authentication is fully supported, while authorization is an experimental feature and accounting remains a work in progress.

 The vast majority of OpenDaylight's northbound APIs (and all RESTCONF APIs) are protected by AAA by default when installing the +odl-restconf+ feature.
 In the